Input PIN

 Separated input

 By default, the input fields in the Input PIN component are displayed adjacent to each other.
-To add visual separation between each input, simply add the separated attribute to the <uk-input-pin> element.
+To add visual separation between each input, simply add the .uk-input-pin-separated class to the cls-custom attribute.
 This will add gaps between each input, making it easier for users to distinguish between individual characters.

 Disable input